hexlesserthan3/kernelctf/braille/braille.md

 # BAM...

-theres a series of dots that correspond to the following flag
+theres a series of dots that correspond to the following flag (braille)

 ### flag: eyespyalittleflag